 Hello, my name is Judy!

 Now that we've been formally introduced, let me tell you about my bookstore.
-We are a pop-up bookstore serving Tiffin, OH.
+We are a small, independent bookstore in Tiffin, OH.
 We sell new and used books in a variety of genres, including fiction, non-fiction, religious, and children's books.
-Our inventory is constantly rotating, so be sure to follow our website and social media accounts to see where we'll be setting up next!
+We started out as a pop-up shop, but we officially opened the doors to our storefront on September 8, 2022!

 I'm originally from Galesburg, MI, but call myself a Tiffinite.
 I live with my boyfriend, Sean, who is a math teacher at North Central Academy.
 I moved here in the fall of 2016 to attend Heidelberg University, where Sean and I met in an 8am Differential Equations class (romantic, I know).
 I spent most of my summers in Tiffin, working in the National Center for Water Quality Research (NCWQR) on Heidelberg's campus.
 I graduated in the spring of 2020 (yay, COVID) with my B.S. in Environmental Science and Mathematics and a minor in Computer Science.
 Now, I work at NCWQR as a Model and Data Analyst.